 DCP admission requirements are guided by the admissions standards established by the Council on Chiropractic Education (CCE).
 UWS admission requirements also reflect institutional expectations of candidates.
 Applicants are expected to have undergraduate preparation similar to other first professional health care professions.
 Applicants should also be aware that individual state and provincial licensing boards may have different educational requirements for licensure.
 It is the student's responsibility to ensure understanding of and ability to meet eventual requirements for licensure.
+In compliance with the U.S. Department of Education, University of Western States (UWS) provides information pertaining to professional licensure and certification for all relevant programs.

 Prerequisites General Suggestions Semester Hours Quarter Hours Life and Physical Sciences UWS recommends a pre-medical foundation as the best preparation for the doctor of chiropractic curriculum.
 Courses include, but are not limited to, a full-year sequence of biology, general chemistry, organic or biochemistry and physics with related laboratory.
-Courses should be designed for pre-professional or science majors.
 24 36 Life and Physical Sciences Labs At least half of the required life and physical science coursework above must include a substantive laboratory component.
-Humanities and Social Sciences Anthropology, art appreciation, comparative religions, English, economics, foreign language, geography, history, philosophy, political science, psychology, sociology, speech communication, women's studies, writing, etc. 66 99 Additional Courses Total Credits Required
+Humanities and Social Sciences Anthropology, art appreciation, comparative religions, English, economics, foreign language, geography, history, philosophy, political science, psychology, sociology, speech communication, women's studies, writing, etc. 66 99 Additional Courses Courses that are in the student's area of interest.
+Total Credits Required 90 135